-The historical/archaeological resources records search for this study was conducted by the South Central Coastal Information Center (SCCIC) of the California Historical Resources Information System on July 31, 2020.
-Located on the campus of California State University, Fullerton, SCCIC is the State of California's official cultural resource records repository for the County of Los Angeles.
-During the records search, SCCIC staff members examined the center's digital maps, records, and databases for previously identified cultural resources and existing cultural resources reports within a one-mile radius of the project area.
+The South Central Coastal Information Center (SCCIC) of the California Historical Resources Information System conducted the historical/archaeological resources records search for this study on August 24, 2020.
+Located on the campus of California State University, Fullerton, the SCCIC is the State of California's official cultural resource records repository for the County of Los Angeles.
+During the records search, SCCIC personnel examined digital maps, records, and databases for previously identified cultural resources and existing cultural resources reports within a half-mile radius of the project area.
 Previously identified cultural resources include properties designated as California Historical Landmarks or Points of Historical Interest as well as those listed in the National Register of Historic Places, the California Register of Historical Resources, or the California Historical Resources Inventory.